bharat-kadchha/Core-And-Advance-Java-Practicals/core-java/core-java/README.md

 ## core java :
-- in this project, you will find different concepts of JAVA like Oops concepts, looping, different packages examples, File IO, multiThreading, networking, collections, reflection API, and others practicals also.
+- in this project, you will find different concepts of JAVA like Oops concepts, looping, lang package, IO package, util package, File IO, multiThreading, networking, collections, reflection API, and other practicals also.